M.O.P.: Rise to Fame (1992–2005)

-Modern Success (2005–present)
+Modern success (2005–present)

 In 2005, M.O.P. began affiliating with 50 Cent's G-Unit Records, around the same time as the Queens rap duo Mobb Deep.
 In July of the same year, they were signed to the label.
 The duo completed the song "When Death Becomes You" with 50 Cent, which was featured on the Get Rich or Die Tryin soundtrack, and also contributed their rap vocals in a remix of "I'll Whip Ya Head Boy".
 At the end of the year, M.O.P. released a compilation album entitled M.O.P.
 Salutes the St. Marxmen, consisting of both new and old tracks.
 In July 2006, M.O.P. released the long-shelved Ghetto Warfare.

 In February 2008, M.O.P. separated from G-Unit Records, due to creative differences.
 Billy and Fame released their next album, The Foundation, in 2009 on E1 Music.
 The album featured production from DJ Premier, Statik Selektah, The Alchemist, and Jake One, and guest appearances from Heltah Skeltah, Busta Rhymes, Jadakiss, Beanie Sigel, Styles P and Redman.
 The first single from the album "Blow the Horns" featuring Busta Rhymes, and "Street Life," a collaboration with dancehall artist Demarco, were both released on the internet.

 On October 14, 2008, M.O.P. filed suit in a New York Federal Court against World Wrestling Entertainment (WWE) and John Cena.
 The group argued that Cena and the WWE stole parts of their song "Ante Up" for Cena's theme song "The Time is Now".
 The theme song is also featured as the first track on Cena's album You Can't See Me.
 The lawsuit has since been dropped, and it is unknown if a settlement was reached outside of court.

 In June 2009, a Wu-Tang Chamber Music compilation album was released, the majority of which was produced by Lil' Fame (as Fizzy Womack).
 M.O.P. themselves appeared on the track "Ill Figures" alongside Raekwon and Kool G Rap.
 Lil' Fame also produced the 2011 Wu-Tang Clan compilation Legendary Weapons alongside Noah Rubin and Andrew Kelley.

 On October 24, 2011, M.O.P. released "Get Yours", their first single from their collaborative album Sparta with the German production team Snowgoons, on Babygrand Records.

 Lil Fame and Termanology teamed up on a collaborative album, Fizzyology.
 It was released on November 6, 2012, via Brick Records.

-On November 18, 2014, M.O.P. released a new EP, Street Certified, on Nature Sounds.
+On November 18, 2014, M.O.P. released a new album, Street Certified, on Nature Sounds.
 It is executive produced by DJ Premier and features guest appearances from Maino, Mobb Deep, and Busta Rhymes.
 In 2019, M.O.P. released the single "Never Give Up" with DJ Tomekk.

 Danze and Fame each contributed a verse to DJ Kay Slay's 2020 track "Rolling 50 Deep" alongside 48 other MCs.